techfolios/techfolios.github.io/docs/gallery.md

 title: Gallery
 ---

 This page contains some sample sites built using TechFolios that you can use for inspiration.
+Note that the sites may have evolved since the time that the snapshot was taken!

 ## Molly Maluhia